c2thorn/terraform-provider-google-beta/website/docs/r/data_fusion_instance.html.markdown

 * `type` -
   (Required)
   Represents the type of Data Fusion instance.
-Each type is configured with the default settings for processing and memory.
-  - BASIC: Basic Data Fusion instance.
+Each type is configured with the default settings for processing and memory. - BASIC: Basic Data Fusion instance.
 In Basic type, the user will be able to create data pipelines using point and click UI.
-However, there are certain limitations, such as fewer number of concurrent pipelines, no support for streaming pipelines, etc.
-  - ENTERPRISE: Enterprise Data Fusion instance.
-In Enterprise type, the user will have more features available, such as support for streaming pipelines, higher number of concurrent pipelines, etc.
-  - DEVELOPER: Developer Data Fusion instance.
+However, there are certain limitations, such as fewer number of concurrent pipelines, no support for streaming pipelines, etc. - ENTERPRISE: Enterprise Data Fusion instance.
+In Enterprise type, the user will have more features available, such as support for streaming pipelines, higher number of concurrent pipelines, etc. - DEVELOPER: Developer Data Fusion instance.
 In Developer type, the user will have all features available but with restrictive capabilities.
 This is to help enterprises design and develop their data ingestion and integration pipelines at low cost.
+    Default value is [`<no value>`].
     Possible values are: `BASIC`, `ENTERPRISE`, `DEVELOPER`.

 - - -